barackd222/dx-labs/README.md

 #### Brackets ####

 On the USB provided there are installations of the IDE used in this lab called **brackets**.
 It has a basic IDE with git integration.
 There are installation files available for brackets and git (windows only).

-In addition, there is a portable version of brackets already installed.
+In addition, there is a portable version of brackets.
+Follow the next steps if you want to use the portable version.

-If you wish to use the portable brackets and you haven't installed git before, then brackets will not find git.
+##### **STEP 1:** Unzip DX-portable.zip

+- Unzip the `DX-portable.zip` file in the current directory.

 ##### **STEP 1:** Start Brackets

-- You can find the portable version of brackets in `DX\brackets-portable` directory.
+- You can find the portable version of brackets in `DX-portable\brackets-portable` directory.

 - Start `BracketsPortable.exe`